GiulioRomualdi/ho-ho-helper/README.md

    ```

 2. **Run the application**:
-   Generate assignments:
+   Generate assignments: (use `-h` to discover all the options)
    ```bash
    python -m ho_ho_helper.main
    ```

 3. **Send email notifications** (optional):
-   If emails are provided in `participants.toml`, you’ll be prompted to send notifications.
+   If emails are provided in `participants.toml` and you pass the `-e` option to the program, you’ll be prompted to send notifications.
 Just provide your Gmail address and App Password (see below).

 ---